The Phantom Reckoning

 This week, CBS made an announcement: Les Moonves, the chairman under whose watch the network had transformed into a commercial juggernaut, was resigning.
-It was news that was, as so much news will be these days, simultaneously shocking and deeply predictable—the latter because the TV executive’s departure came after Ronan Farrow, in July, had reported in The New Yorker on allegations of sexual harassment and emotional abuse against him; the former because CBS, despite assurances that it “takes each report of misconduct very seriously,” had previously declined to act decisively in response to the revelations.
+It was news that was, as so much news will be these days, simultaneously shocking and deeply predictable—the latter because the departure came after Ronan Farrow, in July, had reported in The New Yorker on allegations of sexual harassment and emotional abuse that had been made against the TV executive; the former because CBS, despite assurances that it “takes each report of misconduct very seriously,” had previously declined to act decisively in response to the revelations.
 On Sunday, however, The New Yorker published a second report on Moonves—this one containing allegations of forced oral sex and physical violence, some of them made by women who had spoken out because they had felt betrayed by CBS’s laconic response to Farrow’s initial story.
 It was this additional round of reporting that appears to have propelled the network to its newfound moral clarity.
 “Moonves is gone,” Stephen Colbert summed things up on The Late Show this week.
 He paused.
 “For at least nine months until he does his set at the Comedy Cellar.”

-The joke was prophetic: There are indeed shades of Louis C.K.’s warp-sped return in the recent saga of Les Moonves.
+The joke was prophetic: There are indeed shades of Louis C.K.’s warp-speed return in the recent saga of Les Moonves.
 The executive, it was quickly reported, isn’t fully leaving CBS; instead, he will remain at the network to “perform transition advisory services.”
 (The flawed logic of “too big to fail” appends itself just as readily, it seems, to those who have delivered unto the world the jingle that begins with “men, men, men, men, manly-men, men, men” and concludes with a climactic “meeeeeeeeeeeen.”)
 A CBS board member, in discussing Moonves’s demi-departure, lauded the executive’s “24 years of service” as if he were simply a happy retiree on the cusp of being presented with his golden watch.
 Which was, for all its dissonance, fitting.
 There remains a chance, after all, that Moonves will depart CBS not with a golden timepiece so much as a golden parachute: Pending the results of an investigation being conducted by law firms that are kept on retainer by CBS, he still stands to exit his role with as much as $100 million in severance.
 And even if he earns nothing more, he will leave the network with a net worth estimated to be $700 million.

 Guilt, gilt: shocking, predictable.
-And also: familiar.
 What happened at CBS this week mingles real culpability with a shadow form of it.
 It combines direct consequences for alleged misbehavior with something more suggestive of accountability theater—a slow-moving performance that shares its lines and lights and cues with many other #MeToo-related cycles: the revelation of abuses enacted by the powerful; the carefully constructed gestures of contrition (CBS accompanied the Moonves news with the announcement that it is giving $20 million to as-yet-unspecified women’s-advocacy organizations); the scant evidence, beyond that, of the kind of deep self-examination, on the part of individuals or the organizations that enabled them, that can lead to real and systemic change.
 There have been, over the past months, very many rote recitations of the letter of the law, and very few articulations of the spirit.
 So many empty performances of remorse.
 So many shadows obscuring the mirror American culture was meant to hold up to itself as people summoned their courage and shared their stories.
 The new world promised in the most hopeful moments of #MeToo has thus far not materialized, and little wonder: Its occupants live, despite it all, in the land of the phantom reckoning.

 * * *